• Skip to primary navigation

 • Meet paraeducator minimum employment requirements

-• School districts are required to provide two days (14 hours) of training on the Fundamental Course of Study to paraeducators.
+• During the 2021-22 school year, districts must provide two days (14 hours) of training on the FCS or general certificate

 District reimbursement

-To receive reimbursement for the 14 hours of training during the 2020-21 school year, districts are required to complete iGrants package 918 by September 1, 2021.
-This is the same iGrants form package used during the 2019-20 school year.
+To receive reimbursement for the 14 hours of training during the 2021-22 school year, districts must complete iGrants package 918 by September 1, 2022.
+Reports are due December 15, June 30, and September 1.

 Training deadlines

-• New paraeducators hired on or before September 1, 2020:
+• *Newly employed paraeducators hired on or before September 1, 2021:

-• Districts must provide the first two days (14 hours) of training on the FCS by September 30, 2020.
+• Districts must provide two days of training on the FCS by September 30, 2021.

-• For districts with 10,000 or more students, two days (14 hours) of the FCS must be provided within four months of the date of hire or by September 1, 2021, whichever is sooner.
+• For districts with 10,000 or more students, two days of training on the FCS must be provided within four months of the date of hire.

 Implementing the program